microsoft/fluentui/rfcs/react-components/non-core-components.md

 ### Deviating from v9 core concepts

 It's difficult to formalize what 'deviating' means here, and any attempt to do so will probably not be very future proof as the library continues to evolve.
-The main objective of this section to decide whether or not we should allow deviations from v9 core concepts (whatever they are or might be in the future).
+The main objective of this section is to decide whether or not we should allow deviations from v9 core concepts (whatever they are or might be in the future).
 Here are some examples of current deviations that could happen based on the current situation: